Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback

-Ideally, the PTM should reflect the identity operation.
-While we measure a process fidelity of 0.67(1) --- which is well above the classical threshold of 1/2 --- the Pauli-$X$ and Pauli-$Y$ operators are not well-preserved by the process.
-In the PTM formalism, the preservation of a given Pauli eigenvalue is directly affected by non-commuting errors.
-Therefore, this is further evidence that our data qubits undergo strong measurement-induced dephasing during our MCMs, even with dynamical decoupling (see Appendix).
+Ideally, the PTM should reflect the identity operation, where the input states are prepared on a qubit on one side of the register, and the output states are measured on a qubit on the other side of the register.
+While we measure a process fidelity of 0.67(1) --- which is well above the classical threshold of 1/2 --- the Pauli $X$ and $Y$ eigenvalues are not well-preserved by the process.
+In the PTM formalism, the preservation of a given Pauli eigenvalue is directly affected by non-commuting errors \cite{hashim2024practical}.
+Therefore, this is further evidence that our data qubits undergo strong measurement-induced dephasing during our MCMs, even with dynamical decoupling (see Appendix \ref{sec:meas_dephasing}).
 Ultimately, this will limit the utility of the protocol within larger adaptive circuits.